Icomanman/cs50-2020/pset3/runoff/feedback.md

-:) print_winner returns true when someone has a majority :) print_winner returns false when nobody has a majority :) print_winner returns false when leader has exactly 50% of vote

-# :( find_min returns minimum number of votes for candidate
+:) print_winner returns true when someone has a majority :) print_winner returns false when nobody has a majority :) print_winner returns false when leader has exactly 50% of vote :) find_min returns minimum number of votes for candidate :) find_min returns minimum when all candidates are tied :) find_min ignores eliminated candidates

-find_min did not identify correct minimum

-# :( find_min returns minimum when all candidates are tied

-find_min did not identify correct minimum

-# :( find_min ignores eliminated candidates

-find_min did not identify correct minimum

 :) is_tie returns true when election is tied

-# :( is_tie returns false when election is not tied
+:) is_tie returns false when election is not tied

-is_tie did not return false

-# :( is_tie returns false when only some of the candidates are tied

-is_tie did not return false
-:) is_tie detects tie after some candidates have been eliminated :) eliminate eliminates candidate in last place
+:) is_tie returns false when only some of the candidates are tied :) is_tie detects tie after some candidates have been eliminated :) eliminate eliminates candidate in last place
 :) eliminate eliminates multiple candidates in tie for last